dottjt/plastic/other/diary.md

 # diary.

+04/10/2020 - I feel like I'm the Skrillex of writers.

 29/09/2020 - I've been doing around 40 minutes a day on the novel, slowly chipping away at it.
 This is just a process which is going to take time, and I've come to accept that.
 I don't worry about finishing the novel, I just feel happy to make progress on it each day and then eventually it will be completed, irrespective of how long it takes.

 18/09/2020 - I've been working through my novel.
 It's taking a while to get through it, but it'll be worth it in the end.
 In part because the sections are just inherently complex to write, and I want to make sure that they're incredible.